Noise-Resilient Spatial Search with Lackadaisical Quantum Walks: Introduction

 \section{Introduction}

 Quantum walks have been investigated for more than three decades~\cite{aharonov_quantum_1993}, emerging as one of the central tools for the design and analysis of quantum algorithms.
 They provide a natural quantum counterpart to classical random walks, and this connection has inspired a wide range of algorithmic applications.
-Among their most notable contributions are quantum search~\cite{portugal_quantum_2018} and optimization algorithms, where quantum walks enable significant speedups over classical strategies.
+Among their most notable contributions are quantum search~\cite{ambainis_coins_2005, portugal_quantum_2018} and optimization algorithms, where quantum walks enable significant speedups over classical strategies.
 In fact, quantum walks can even achieve exponential speedup in specific oracle problems, such as the welded trees traversal~\cite{childs_exponential_2003}, highlighting their algorithmic power beyond quadratic improvements.
 Beyond these concrete applications, quantum walks are also known to be universal for quantum computation~\cite{childs_universal_2009, lovett_universal_2010}, consolidating their role as a unifying framework within quantum information science.

+In the specific setting of spatial search on a two-dimensional grid, a standard reference point is the quantum walk algorithm introduced by Ambainis, Kempe, and Rivosh (AKR)~\cite{ambainis_coins_2005}.
+The AKR algorithm employs a discrete-time coined quantum walk with the Grover coin applied at all unmarked vertices, a phase-flip coin $-I$ at the marked vertex, and the flip-flop shift, achieving a runtime of $O(\sqrt{N\log N})$ with success probability $O(1/\log N)$.
+An important refinement was later introduced by Tulsi, who proposed an ancilla-controlled quantum walk that amplifies the success probability to a constant while preserving the $O(\sqrt{N\log N})$ runtime~\cite{tulsi_faster_2008}.

 The motivation for studying lazy walks, where the walker has some probability of staying put, comes from the fact that it is a useful tool in classical computing~\cite{wong_grover_2015}.
 Lazy walks can be constructed in different ways.
 Childs~\cite{childs_relationship_2010} proposed one such formulation in the context of relating continuous- and discrete-time quantum walks, while Wong~\cite{wong_grover_2015} later introduced the lackadaisical quantum walk by adding weighted self-loops to each vertex of the original graph.
 In this work, we will consider lackadaisical discrete-time quantum walks.
-The lackadaisical approach for quantum lazy walks is illustrated in Fig.~\ref{fig:lackdaisical}, where each vertex of the two-dimensional grid is equipped with a self-loop of weight $\ell$, allowing the walker not only to move to neighboring sites but also to remain at the same vertex.
+The lackadaisical approach for quantum lazy walks is illustrated in Fig.~\ref{fig:lackdaisical}, where each vertex of the two-dimensional grid is equipped with a self-loop of weight $\ell$, allowing the walker not only to move to neighboring sites but also to remain at the same vertex; the white circle indicates the marked vertex used in the subsequent search analysis.